Job Bid Builder

 Cost Breakdown Report

-Generates an itemized summary showing each cost category as a percentage of the total bid.
-Useful for identifying whether labor, materials, or subs dominate the project cost, and for benchmarking against industry averages from RSMeans or CFMA data.
+Generates a planning summary showing each cost category as a percentage of the total bid.
+Useful for identifying whether labor, materials, equipment, subs, overhead, contingency, profit, or bond assumptions dominate the calculator result.

 Assumptions